|

 It was used to solve a problem posed by Max Newman,

-The image on the right shows one of only eight photographs taken during
+The image on the right shows one of just eight photographs

-WWII of an original Colossus Mark II in action.
+of an original Colossus Mark II in action that were taken during WWII.

-and his team of volunteers in 1993, to start the
+and his team of volunteers, to start the

 Colossus Rebuild Project.